Cap Fréhel

-Cap Fréhel is a peninsula in Côtes-d'Armor, in northern Brittany, France which extends off the Côte d'Émeraude into the Golfe de Saint-Malo.
-No towns or villages are situated on the peninsula; however, two lighthouses, one from the 17th century and the other one from 1950, are located at the tip of it.
-The Cap is located 8.5 km from the town centre of Fréhel, although, administratively, it is located within the territory of the commune of Plévenon.
+Cap Fréhel is a peninsula in Côtes-d'Armor, in northern Brittany, France which extends off the Côte d'Émeraude into the Bay of Saint-Malo.
+The cap is located 8.5 km from the town centre of Fréhel, although, administratively, it is located within the territory of the commune of Plévenon.

 The peninsula is surrounded mainly by cliffs, which make it difficult to access it via sea.
 The whole of the undulating terrain is covered in moorland and marshes, which make it difficult to construct any structure on the site.
+No towns or villages are situated on the peninsula; however, two lighthouses, one from the 17th century and the other one from 1950, are located at the tip of it.

-Cap Fréhel gives its name to Cape Freels when sailors from Newfoundland begin to fish Atlantic cod.
+In 2024 an offshore wind farm was completed only 16.3 kilometers from Cap Fréhel, with sixty-two 210 meters-high wind turbines.
+They are visible from the cape most of the time, and their visual impact on this natural site has been denounced by activists and local associations.

-It is also the finish of Stage 5 of the 2011 Tour de France.
+It was the finish of Stage 5 of the 2011 Tour de France.